Weight of Circumstances

-Argumentation by the weight of circumstances invokes the nature of things or the external constraints, as imposing a deterministic solution on a social issue.
-The decision is presented as causally determined by the context: “facts leave us no choice”, “what happens in the world forces us to do so”.
+The weight of circumstances argument invokes the nature of things or the external constraints, as imposing a deterministic solution to a social problem.
+The choice is presented as causally determined by the context: « the facts leave us no choice », « what is happening in the world forces us to do this ».

 In 1960, Charles de Gaulle, the President of the French Republic, held a referendum on the question of the independence of Algeria, with which France had been at war since 1954.
 He urged the people to vote for Algerian independence.

-No one can doubt the extreme importance of the country’s response.
-For Algeria, the right granted to its peoples to dispose of their fate will mark the beginning of a whole new era.
-Some may regret that prejudices, routines and fears previously prevented the assimilation of Muslims, assuming it were possible.
-But the fact that they constitute eight-ninths of the population, and that this proportion continues to grow in their favor; the evolution begun in people and in things by the events, and prominently by the insurrection; and, finally, what has happened and what is going on in the world — make these considerations chimerical and these regrets superfluous.
+No one could doubt the extreme importance of the country’s response.
+For Algeria, the right granted to its peoples to determine their own destiny will mark the beginning of a whole new era.
+Some may regret that prejudices, routines and fears previously have prevented the assimilation of Muslims, if it were possible.
+But the fact that they make up eight ninths of the population, and that this proportion is increasing their favor; the evolution of men and things that has been set in motion by events, and in particular by the insurrection; and, finally, what has happened and is happening in in the world — make these considerations chimerical and these regrets superfluous.

-The strong will argument denies precisely this determinism: “where there is a will, there is a way”.
-In May and June 1939, the Belgian, British, French and Netherlands armies were totally routed by the German Nazi armies.
-In a situation that appeared desperate to many, General Charles de Gaulle rejected the armistice that Marshal Petain had just signed with the German Nazi enemy, and from London launched on the BBC his call to continue the fight:
+The strong will argument denies precisely this determinism: « where there is a will, there is a way« .
+In May and June 1939, the Belgian, British, French and Dutch armies were completely routed by the German Nazi armies.
+In what seemed to many to be a desperate situation, General de Gaulle rejected the armistice that Marshal Petain had just signed with the German Nazi enemy, and from London called on the BBC to continue the fight:

 Of course, we were subdued by the mechanical, ground and air forces of the enemy.
 Infinitely more than their number, it was the tanks, the airplanes, the tactics of the Germans which made us retreat.
-It was the tanks, the airplanes, the tactics of the Germans that surprised our leaders to the point of bringing them to where they are today.
+It was the tanks, the airplanes, the tactics of the Germans that surprised our leaders to the point to bring them there where they are today.

 But has the last word been said?
 Must hope disappear?
 Is defeat final?
 No!